Governance

 A system may only claim to be HAP-compliant if all of the following invariants hold.

-Invariant 1 — No Execution Without Attestation
+Invariant 1 — No Execution Without Attestation and Receipt

 A consequential action is any operation that affects external state, human wellbeing, financial position, legal standing, or reputation.